Nesakko/BlenderRender/README.md

 # BlenderRender

+---

+⚠️ Not maintained

+It works fine as it is, but I don't have the time nor the inclination to continue the project at the moment.

+---

 Download the latest verion : https://github.com/Nesakko/BlenderRender/releases

 A simple user interface so you don't have to use command lines to launch renders/animation without opening Blender.